ShiftLeftSecurity/traceleft/documentation/network-tracking.md

 # Network Tracking

-Tracking network connections is handled specially by traceleft.
-The handlers are not generated, but handwritten, and we trace internal kernel functions, not syscalls.
+Tracking network connections is handled specially by TraceLeft.
+The handlers are not generated, but handwritten, and we trace internal kernel functions, not syscalls as high-level syscalls are not sufficient for such tracking

 We trace the following functions: